Anu-Anurag/GithubDemo/README.md

 # GithubDemo
-This is my first repository.
+This is my first repository, and it is solely for learning purposes.
+Author - Anurag